DhruvBhirud/dhruvbhirud/Readme.md

 ## About

 <p align="justify">
-My Interests
+    ### My Interests
-    - Full-Stack Development: Proficient in Java, Python, JavaScript, and TypeScript.
+        Full-Stack Development: Proficient in Java, Python, JavaScript, and TypeScript.
 Experienced in developing applications using frameworks like Spring Boot, Angular, and React.
-    - Machine Learning: Actively working on projects involving machine learning and artificial intelligence.
-    - Cybersecurity: Published research on cybersecurity intrusion detection using machine learning approaches.
 </p>

 ## Statistics